wanchain/wanx/README.md

 ### Define the transaction

 Start by generating a new redeem key.
-The redeem key contains the `x` and its hash, `xHash`, which are used as the identifier and locking keys for crosschain transaction.
+The redeem key contains the `x` and its hash, `xHash`, which are used as the identifier and locking keys for the crosschain transaction.

 ```
 const redeemKey = wanx.newRedeemKey();